nextleap-project/countermitm/source/new.rst

    b) otherwise Bob's device sends
       a cleartext "vc-request" message to Alice's e-mail address, adding the ``INVITENUMBER`` from step 1 to the message.
+      Bob's device automatically includes Bob's AutoCrypt key in the message.

 3. Alice's device receives the "vc-request" message.

    If she recognizes the ``INVITENUMBER`` from step 1 she processes Bob's Autocrypt key.
    Then, she uses this key
-   to encrypt a reply "vc-auth-required" that also contains her own Autocrypt key.
+   to create an encrypted "vc-auth-required" message containing her own Autocrypt key, which she sends to Bob.

    If the ``INVITENUMBER`` does not match then Alice terminates the protocol.